ECAP5/verilator-cmake/README.md

 # verilator-cmake
-CMake verilator bindings for simulating HDL
+CMake verilator bindings for verilating at configuration